-Pre-Kindergarten (PUF) Moderate Language Delay rate for code 48
+Pre-Kindergarten (PUF) Moderate Language Delay rate for code 48\

-Note: Rate has program hour requirements based on child age (see section H1.1)
+\Note: Rate has program hour requirements based on child age (see Section I1.1)

-- 1. Grant funding will be calculated using the actual September count date enrolments for the current school year of Pre-Kindergarten children with moderate language delay. - To be eligible for inclusion in the September count date count for a maximum of two years of funding, a child with a moderate language delay must be a minimum age of 2 years 8 months as of August 31 and less than 4 years, 8 months of age as of September 1, and have not yet accessed three years of ECS programming. - 3.
+- 1. Grant funding will be calculated using the actual September count date enrolments for the current school year of pre-Kindergarten children with moderate language delay. - 2.
+To be eligible for inclusion in the September count date count for a maximum of two years of funding, a child with a moderate language delay must be a minimum age of 2 years, 8 months, as of August 31 and less than 4 years, 8 months, of age as of September 1, and have not yet accessed three years of ECS programming. - 3.
 School jurisdictions must use the Special Education Coding Criteria to determine the child's eligibility for the ECS Pre-Kindergarten (PUF) Moderate Language Delay Grant and proper coding. - 4.
 School jurisdictions are responsible for determining the ECS Pre-Kindergarten (PUF) Moderate Language Delay grant eligibility.
 All required ECS Pre-Kindergarten (PUF) Moderate Language Delay Grant eligibility documentation for each child must be completed and maintained at the school jurisdiction-level and be made available to Alberta Education upon request. - 5.
 A child's eligibility for the ECS Pre-Kindergarten (PUF) Moderate Language Delay Grant will be based on all of the following: - a.
-Assessment by a qualified professional of a moderate language delay. - b.
-Must be coded as code 48 moderate language delay. - c.
-Documentation that demonstrates the severity of the impact the child's diagnosis has on the child's ability to participate and engage in learning in the ECS educational program. - 6.
-All eligible children must be registered as of September count date.
+Assessment by a qualified professional of a moderate language delay; - b.
+Must be coded as code 48 moderate language delay; and - c.
+Documentation that demonstrates the severity of the impact the child's diagnosis has on the child's ability to participate and engage in learning in the ECS educational program.